Spitfire-Frozone/BeginnerSQL/SQL_Part1_Intro_and_Syntax.md

 </details>

 ### Bitwise Operators.
-These are rarely used as it's not often that individual bits want to be manipulated.
-An example could be if you wanted to check individual bits in a binary number.
-The most useful one of these is the concatination operator.
+These are rarely used as it's not often that individual bits want to be manipulated, maybe you are using some legacy code> An example could be if you wanted to check individual bits in a binary or a hexidecimal number.
+These operators mostly fail when used on decimal numbers.
+The concatination operator is the most useful one of these and is nothing like the rest.

 <details>
   <summary>Click to expand!</summary>